-Friday Partly cloudy.
-Light winds becoming E/SE 15 to 25 km/h during the morning then becoming light during the evening.
+Saturday Partly cloudy.
+High (70%) chance of showers, most likely in the morning and afternoon.
+The chance of thunderstorms.
+Light winds becoming E 15 to 20 km/h during the day then becoming light during the evening.

 - observations list type